Guardians vs. Braves Player Props Betting Odds

 Kwan Stats

-- Kwan brings a three-game streak with at least one hit into this one.
-In his last five games he is hitting .227 with a double and three walks.
+- Kwan brings a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .364 with two doubles and three walks.

 Kwan Recent Games